Department: NE Innovation Campus Business Ctr-3028

 Minimum Required Qualifications:

 Bachelor's degree plus 4 years of related finance or grant management work experience; equivalent education/experience considered.
 Experience with SAP or large integrated finance system.
 A willingness and demonstrated ability to learn new hardware and software systems.
-Demonstrated ability to maintain confidentiality in compliance with rules and regulations.
+Demonstrated ability to maintain confidentiality in compliance with rules and regulations, including HIPAA and FERPA guidelines on the disclosure of information.
 Demonstrated ability to communicate effectively in written and verbal formats.
 Demonstrated ability to build and maintain positive relationships within and outside of reporting lines.
 Demonstrated ability to establish priorities and meet deadlines.

 Experience performing project or cost accounting.
 Experience conducting training.
 Experience serving multiple units as part of a service team.
 Experience performing grant-related tasks at a University of Nebraska institution.
 Experience with NuGrant or similar grants management system.
 Knowledge of federal and state laws and guidelines related to business practices.
 Knowledge of grant terminology and practices.
 Demonstrated ability to coach and mentor others.